The Chronology of Revelation

 The great city split into three parts, and the cities of the nations collapsed.
 God remembered Babylon the Great and gave her the cup filled with the wine of the fury of his wrath.
 Every island fled away and the mountains could not be found (Revelation 16:19,20).

 Evidently, the entire earth will shake violently when this colossal earthquake occurs (Isaiah 24:19,20see Sixth Seal and Seventh Bowl).
-It may be, then, that the destruction of Babylon the Great includes the final, complete, and utter destruction of Babylon, Iraq (which, seemingly, will be split into three parts), as well as the collapse of all the cities which are part of the worldwide “city-state” of Babylon the Great.
+It may be, then, that the destruction of Babylon the Great includes the final, complete, and utter destruction of the center of Islam (which, seemingly, will be split into three parts), as well as the collapse of all the cities which are part of the worldwide “city-state” of Babylon the Great.

 In this scenario, every international city—such as New York City, Rome, Jerusalem, all of which are guilty of embracing the ancient Babylonian system of false worship—will be brought into submission under the rule and authority of Jesus, the Messiah.
 He will sit in Jerusalem to reign, and He will lead the operation of restoring the earth to a state of spectacular and unprecedented beauty and splendor.
-Literal Babylon, on the other hand, will be obliterated, never to be inhabited again.
+The main seat or center of Babylon, on the other hand, will be obliterated, never to be inhabited again.

 Babylon, Iraq

-Just as, in one sense, the first “woman” was literal Jerusalem, Israel (and, ultimately, will be the New Jerusalem from heaven), the wayward “woman” or “prostitute” very well may be literal Babylon, Iraq.
-The woman is said to be “the great city that rules over the kings of the earth” (Revelation 17:18).
+Just as, in one sense, the first “woman” was literal Jerusalem, Israel (and, ultimately, will be the New Jerusalem from heaven), some feel that the wayward “woman” or “prostitute” could be literal Babylon, Iraq.
+This woman is said to be “the great city that rules over the kings of the earth” (Revelation 17:18).
 Six places in Revelation, Babylon the Great seems to be referred to as a “great city” (16:19, 18:10, 18:16,18,19,21).

 In fact, prior to his demise and execution, Saddam Hussein had undertaken the very substantial and extravagant task of rebuilding Nebuchadnezzar’s Palace and other structures in Babylon, Iraq: